Shlokkzz/POPL-MileStone-2-Enhancing-Numerical-Computing-with-Rust/README.md

 ## Potential for future work
 * Using rust’s concurrency features to improve neural network performance.
-* Testing neural network performance for rust on other datasets.
+* Testing neural network performance for rust on various datasets.